jcorreaviana/metrics-prometheus-grafana/README.md

 ### 3. Rum the "docker-file":

-If you change the name of image, change the vale of image in `docker-compose` file to mantaint it consistent.
+If you change the name of image, change the value of image in `docker-compose` file to mantaint it consistent.
 Then, in the directory where the docker-file is, run

 ```
 docker-compose up